correlator-io/correlator-dbt/README.md

 **Built on Standards:**
 Uses OpenLineage, the industry standard for data lineage.
 No vendor lock-in, no proprietary formats.

+**What Makes This Different:**
+`dbt-correlator` is purpose-built for incident correlation, not just lineage tracking.
+It's optimized for faster execution and designed to grow with your dbt workflows as your needs evolve.

 ---

 ## Versioning